 As people start to control the clutter, they begin to take better care of themselves, Gilberg tells WebMD.
 Their attitude improves, maybe because they're not rushing around so much looking for car keys buried in rubble or bills that are misplaced.

 "As people clean up, their energy seems to rise," Glovinsky agrees.
 And "once clutter is cleaned up, some people begin to work on other issues."
-One of her clients, a professor unhappy with her job, got a better position once the clutter was under control.
-Another, so overweight she was housebound, joined an online self-help group after the clutter was cleared away.
+One of her clients, a professor unhappy with their job, got a better position once the clutter was under control.
+Another, so overweight they were housebound, joined an online self-help group after the clutter was cleared away.

 "I think sometimes when people begin to see they can have an effect on their lives in one area ... then they begin to take action in other areas of their lives," Glovinsky says.